emwalks/ShowMeTheFruitApp/README.md

 An app to view details about fruit!

+Compatible with iOS version 13.0 and above.
+To refresh data pull down the fruit list screen.

 Design pattern: MVP

-Architecture: MVP

 IDE: Xcode 11.2